 Once you’ve identified rotted wood, your next steps are simple.
 While you might wish to just paint over the problem, taking the proper precautions is important.

 Wood rot fungus begins to grow due to a moisture source.
 That moisture seeps into the wood, beginning the rotting process.
 To save your wood and prevent more rotting in the future, find the source of moisture and get it fixed.

 Repair Small Areas

 If the rotted wood is only a small part of a structure, the infected area might be able to be repaired.
 Fill in small gaps with wood filler and remove and replace larger portions with new wood.
 Make sure to get fungi treatment applied to all new areas and the parts that you didn’t replace.

 Replace the Damage

 If wood rot gets to a certain point, or it is in an important structural place, like a floor joist or beam, the entire area might have to be removed and replaced.
-If the integrity and strength of the wood is damaged to a point that it can no longer support, get professionals to swap out your damaged wood with fresh and safe replacements.
+If the integrity and strength of the wood are damaged to a point that it can no longer support the home’s structure as intended, get professionals to swap out your damaged wood with fresh and safe replacements.

 While it might be more fun to spend money on new countertops or a stylish wall hanging, spending those dollars on your home’s structure will be much more beneficial – and work to preserve its value.